cobeo2004/cos30049-the-void/README.md

 mse = mean_squared_error(y_test, y_pred)
 print(f'Mean Squared Error: {mse}')

+### USING THE MODEL FOR PREDICTION
+Once the model has been trained and evaluated, you can use it to predict flight prices for new data.
+Here is a step-by-step guide to using the model for predictions.

+### Step 1: Prepare the Input Data for Prediction
+Make sure that any new input data for prediction is preprocessed in the same way as the training data.
+This includes applying any categorical encoding and removing irrelevant columns.

+### Step 2: Use the Trained Model to Make Predictions
+Once the new data is preprocessed, you can use the trained model (rf_regressor) to make predictions on this data.
+# Load new flight data for prediction
+new_data = pd.read_csv('new_flight_data.csv')

+# Predict flight prices for the new data
+predictions = rf_regressor.predict(new_data)

+# Display the predictions
+print(predictions)

 ### MAKING PREDICTIONS
 Once the model has been trained and evaluated, you can use it to predict flight prices for new data.